hsf-training/analysis-essentials/git/10-open.md

 {% keypoints "Key Points" %}
-- "Open scientific work is more useful and more highly cited than closed."
+- Open scientific work is more useful and more highly cited than closed.
 {% endkeypoints %}

 {% right %} [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) - Based on [git-novice](https://github.com/swcarpentry/git-novice) © 2016–2017 Software Carpentry Foundation {% endright %}